gmeghnag/koff/README.md

 It reads input, performs the specific filter operations based on the flags and arguments (if provided), and writes the output in either tabular (as default), `json` or `yaml` format.

 ## **¿Why?**
-- Because **sometimes** it is easier to ask for specific resources and check them offline instead of taking two or more people's time to set up a meeting and check for the same.
-- It's helpful in conjunction with `kubectl` to take a "snapshot" of specific resources at that specific point in time and parse the same later on.
+Helpful in conjunction with `kubectl` to take a "snapshot" of specific resources at that specific point in time and parse the same later on.

 ## **¿How?**
 - Via piped input: